enasequence/read_docs/submit/samples.rst

 If you can not find a suitable checklist for your sample data type - please first contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ for advice.
 Please only use the **ENA default sample** checklist if you have been advised that there are no other suitable options.

+If you can not provide a value for a mandatory field within a checklist, please use one of the `INDSC accepted terms <samples/missing-values.html>`_ for missing value reporting.

 Taxonomy
 --------